-- This policy complies with statutory safeguarding guidance (KCSIE 2023). - It also complies with our funding agreement and articles of association.
+- This policy complies with statutory safeguarding guidance (current updated version of KCSIE) - It also complies with our funding agreement and articles of association.

 The management of all pupils with intimate care needs will be carefully planned.
 The pupil who requires intimate care; will be treated with respect at all times; the pupil's welfare and dignity are of paramount importance.